Africa Addio: Synopsis

-In the middle of the Bugesera invasion in Rwanda during January of 1964, the Watusi are pursued by the Bantu rebels after anti-Watusi propaganda was pushed by the Chinese for political purposes.
-In two months, the Bantu massacre 18,000 Watussi.
+In the middle of the Bugesera invasion in Rwanda during January 1964, the Watusi are pursued by the Bantu rebels after anti-Watusi propaganda was pushed by the Chinese for political purposes.
+In two months, the Bantu massacre 18,000 Watusi.
 On the banks of the Kagera River, 54 amputated hands are found by authorities near a tree that was used as a makeshift chopping block.
 25 Bantu guerillas are arrested for the heinous crime.
 The waters of the Kwoni send the corpses downstream, and for days fishermen work to remove the bodies so their drinking water isn’t contaminated.
 The bodies are moved onto the beach and burned in a mass grave.
 Thousands of refugees attempt to flee to Uganda.

-At dawn on February 25, 1964 in Uganda, “operation cropping” begins after the British leave once more and the African government declares that the national parks will be for hunting.
+At dawn on 25 February 1964 in Uganda, “operation cropping” begins after the British leave once more and the African government declares that the national parks will be for hunting.
 Countless animals, formerly protected, are hunted for their meat.
-On March 25, 1964 at Murchison Falls national park, elephants are hunted.
+On 25 March 1964 at Murchison Falls National Park, elephants are hunted.

-On April 3, 1964 at Queen Elizabeth National Park, hippopotamus are hunted and hundreds of hippo skulls are shown covering a beach.
+On 3 April 1964 at Queen Elizabeth National Park, hippopotamus are hunted and hundreds of hippo skulls are shown covering a beach.
 In an attempt to stop the spread of buzzards, the rotting corpses are destroyed with grenades.

 In Bagamoyo, Tanganyika, so many Arabs are killed that the morgues overflow with corpses and the bodies have to be laid on the street.
-In Dar es Salaam, president Nyere has gone into hiding because mutinous army troops have taken over the city.
+In Dar es Salaam, president Nyerere has gone into hiding as the mutinous army troops have taken over the city.
 Crowds block the bodies of slaughtered Arabs from the camera.
-Arab shops and houses are destroyed by rioting civilians and Arabs are lined up against a wall and shot.
+Arab shops and houses are destroyed and looted by rioting civilians and Arab civilians are lined up against a wall and shot.
 An Arab attempting to flee into the sea is drowned by a mob.
-Soon after, the filmmakers are dragged out of their car violently, with the soldiers preparing to shoot them, but when the soldiers see the filmmakers’ Italian passports, they are released because they “aren’t whites, they’re Italians”.
+Soon after, the filmmakers are dragged out of their car violently, with the soldiers preparing to shoot them, but when the soldiers see the filmmakers’ Italian passports, they are released because they “aren’t whites (British), they’re Italians”.